BiodivERsA Policy Briefs

 Policy briefs to reach out to the policy makers

-BiodivERsA partners are pleased to announce the publication of the first two BiodivERsA policy briefs.
+BiodivERsA partners are pleased to highlight the publication of BiodivERsA policy briefs.
 The work, coordinated on behalf of BiodivERsA by the Swedish Environmental Protection Agency, has procured IUCN Europe – Brussels, to act as interpreters/intermediaries in the dissemination of key BiodivERsA-funded research results to policy-makers, linking the new knowledge to major European policies.

-The second policy brief (available here) is focusing on the conservation of threathened and vulnerable insects in the context of changing land use and climate.
+The "Conservation of threatened insects in Europe" policy brief is focusing on the conservation of threathened and vulnerable insects in the context of changing land use and climate.
 This brief builds on the BiodivERsA-funded CLIMIT project (see project page here), lead by Dr. Josef Settele.
 The brief gives some specific recommendations to contribute significantly to reaching the targets of the EU Biodiversity Strategy to 2020, and to fulfill the obligations in the EU Habitats directive.
 Appropriate adaptive management measures, in particular those integrating ecological knowledge and promoting habitat patches and heterogeneity plus connectivity in the landscape, are highlighted as beneficial to insect conservation.

 The “Natura 2000 and Europe’s forests” policy brief derives from the BeFoFu project () lead by Dr. Georg Winkel, that investigated both ecological challenges related to the management of protected forests and governance challenges related to the implementation of Natura 2000.
 This policy brief describes these socio-ecological challenges, presents key research results, and outlines policy solution pathways towards improving the effectiveness of Natura 2000 with regards to the conservation and sustainable management of Europe’s forest.